Skip to main content

 6. Monitor Symptoms: Symptoms may not always manifest immediately after the injury and can appear days later.
 Keep track of any changes in how you feel and communicate these changes to healthcare providers.

-7. Create a Supportive environment.
+7. Create a supportive environment.
 Surround yourself with supportive friends and family who understand the importance of rest and recovery.
 Seek guidance from healthcare professionals to create an environment conducive to healing.

 By following these steps and prioritizing your health and well-being, you can facilitate the healing process after sustaining a brain injury effectively.